rishivasa33/Advanced-Software-Development/A2/README.md

 Each Package contains 3 Main methods to demonstrate a violation or resolution of 3 SOLID principles.

-Every sub-program can be compiled and run individually as:
+The entire project can be imported to your IDE (IntelliJ preferably) and run configurations can be created to execute the following Main classes:

 1) java MainBadInterfaceSegregation
 2) java MainGoodInterfaceSegregation